Do I need to contact my current utility provider to switch?

 You will need your account number to pay your bill or to contact support about your bill.
 You can find your account number on the first page of your bill.
 Your Site ID number is also listed on your bill.
 If you need to look up your Site ID number, you can find it here, through the Utility Network, using your service address.

 Reading your utility bill will not only help you stay on top of your energy rates, helping to ensure you have the best energy rate at any given time, but you’ll be able to track your energy if you’re trying to make your home more energy-efficient.
-For tips and tricks on how to improve your home’s energy efficiency, check out our home energy efficiency resources on our blog.
+For tips and tricks on how to improve your home’s energy efficiency, download our free home energy guide.

 The delivery charge that you see on your bill covers the upkeep cost of the infrastructure that is used to deliver the energy to your home.
 The delivery charge is regulated by the Alberta Utilities Commission (AUC).
 For electricity, this includes power lines and transformers, and for natural gas, this includes pipelines and compressor stations.
 Visit our blog to learn more about what fees are included in your power bill.

 Prices for electricity in Alberta have been higher on average in 2021 when compared to other recent years.
-A combination of factors including the summer’s heat wave, market changes, and supply issues have contributed to recent price increases for many Albertans.
+A combination of factors including the summer’s heatwave, market changes, and supply issues have contributed to recent price increases for many Albertans.
+Peace Power now offers a fixed-rate natural gas plan for consumers looking for a consistent annual rate.